Your Definitive Guide to Equity Compensation

 The flipside of no investment risk on double trigger RSUs is the massive tax bill from all the accumulated vested RSUs the year in which the second trigger occurs.
 The effect of taxation on accumulated shares in one year can quickly push an employee into the highest tax brackets.
 Because of the under-withholding issues addressed above, this likely means having to sell more shares to cover the tax bill.

 The major downside to single trigger RSUs is the inability to sell vested shares in the open market even though they incur tax.
-Like public RSUs, the supplemental withholding rates (22% for the Feds) likely means under-withholding.
+Similar to public RSUs, the supplemental withholding rates (22% for the Feds) likely means under-withholding.
 Since private RSUs cannot be sold, the cash to cover the additional tax must come from another source to help avoid penalties.

 Prospective Employees should consider how long the company has been private and get as much information as possible about previous funding rounds and valuations.
 Companies that stay private longer may not have as much upside as newer late-stage companies.
 More tenured late-stage companies may have been private for so long that they raised private funding from most of the investors who would traditionally buy when the company goes public.
 Once public, shareholders could be looking for an exit while the demand for shares is lower.
 In many instances, employees who joined a private company within 12 months of going public saw the value of their shares stay flat or decrease upon access to liquidity.
 Uber is a recent example worth visiting.
 This experience is counter to the hype of the valuation headlines and the upside employees were sold on when they received the job offer.